broadinstitute/gatk/docs/funcotator/forum_info/forum_post_tutorial.md

 <a name="1.5"></a>
 #### 1.5 - Comparisons with Oncotator
 Oncotator is an older functional annotation tool developed by The Broad Institute.
 Funcotator and Oncotator are fundamentally different tools with some similarities.

-Some comparison highlights between Oncotator and Funcotator are in the following two tables:
+While I maintain that a direct comparison should not be made, to address some inevitable questions some comparison highlights between Oncotator and Funcotator are in the following two tables:

 <a name="1.5.1"></a>
 #### 1.5.1 - Funcotator / Oncotator Feature Comparison